The Lord of the Rings: Rise to War Accessibility Report

 Some Dialogue is Voice Acted: Some of the game dialogue and narrative is voice acted.
 This reduces the pressure on reading all the dialogue text, although not everything is provided audibly.

-We've documented 4 accessibility features for Navigation in The Lord of the Rings: Rise to War which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 4 accessibility features for Navigation in The Lord of the Rings: Rise to War which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.